JessieRayeBauer/bethallchurch.github.io/_posts/2018-02-17-Do Parents Talk to Boys and Girls Differently During Play?.md

 Upon initial inspection, it looks like the frequency of word usage is fairly equivalent across gender- which is good news!

-Another interesting analyis might be to investigate how often parents use certain TYPES of words across gender.
+Another interesting analysis might be to investigate how often parents use certain TYPES of words across gender.
 To do so, I created four text corpora: positive, negative, science-related, and animal words.

 I used the positive and negative text corpora from [here](http://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html).